 Genetics, Ecology, Immunology, Parasitology and Anatomy & Physiology.

 - Applicants are strongly advised to have at least 6 hours of upper-division "Biology" courses (3000 or 4000 level courses).

 - To identify courses that fulfill the prerequisites, please visit with your Pre-Health advisor.
 Courses listed here have been approved by the TMDSAS participating institutions to meet the education requirements.

 - The Medical College Admission Test (MCAT) is a requirement for admission into the TTUHSC School of Medicine.

 - The best score from the past 5 years from the year of application submission is used in the evaluation process.

 - Test scores older than 5 years from the year of application submission will not be considered.

-- All MD applicants must complete the Texas Medical and Dental School Application Service (TMDSAS) application is required of all applicants.
+The Texas Medical and Dental School Application Service (TMDSAS) application is required of all applicants.

-Eligible candidates will receive an email invitation from our school with the link to complete our secondary application after we have received their complete application from TMDSAS.
+Eligible candidates will receive an email invitation from our school with the link and instructions to complete our secondary application after we have received their complete application from TMDSAS.
 Please allow for processing time by TMDSAS.

 The TTUHSC School of Medicine carefully reviews applications by applying the concepts of the AAMC holistic review initiative.
 Holistic review is a flexible, individualized way of assessing an applicant’s capabilities by which balanced consideration is given to experiences, attributes, and academic metrics and, when considered in combination, how the individual might contribute value as a medical student and physician.